LOR's, Personal Statements, and Interviewing

 **Students who are in need of a quiet space to interview can reserve a room for their upcoming JAMP or Health Professional interview.
 Please contact Teresa Jendel-Davis at Teresa.jendeldavis@uta.edu at least 48 hours in advance.

-• SANDY's TIPS
+• SANDY's SUGGESTIONS

 • Dress in business casual, even if it is a virtual interview